 What's Your Ayurvedic Hair Type?

 Hair is also biologically important as an insulator.
-It turns out that people can lose approximately 10% of their body heat1 through their head.
-So, there’s no question that hair is important socially and biologically.
+It turns out that people can lose approximately ten percent of their body heat through their heads.1 So, there’s no question that hair is important socially and biologically.
 But it gets even more compelling when you bring in the nuances of hair and how this ties in with the whole body.

 Characteristics: Dry, Frizzy, Thin, Split-ends, Unruly, Hair Thinning, Hair Loss